Skip to content

 Tested with Ollama 0.4+; tool-calling quality varies sharply by model size — Qwen 2.5 14B is the practical minimum for the lynox agent loop.

 Same shape as Ollama; LM Studio’s local server speaks the OpenAI API.
 Useful if you prefer LM Studio’s GUI for model management.
+Same caveats as Ollama — not regularly tested.

 {